rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 pre-compiled packages which are called `.deb` files.
 The creators of Debian created a set of tools called `apt-get` which let you easily download and automatically install these packages on your system making software management easy.
+Raspbian consists of over 35,000 packages which have been optimized for best performance on the Raspberry Pi.
 In most of this guide packages will be installed this makes sure the compilation of complicated code bases is done correctly and optimized for the Raspberry Pi.
 One issue with compiling code directly on the Raspberry Pi is the amount of time it can consume since the Raspberry Pi doesn't have the  fastest processor.
+Using packages is faster and often the executables are optimized.

 ## NOOBS